Part Finnish, part Native American

 Descendants of immigrants

 Between 1860 and 1924 some 370,000 people left Finland for North America to seek a better life.
 The main reasons to emigrate were unemployment, social problems and the period of ‘Russification’ before Independence--but a desire for adventure was also a factor.
 In America Finns worked in the forests and the mines.
 While out in the woods and at trade union meetings they met Native Americans and even married some of them.
 The majority of marriages were with members of the Ojibwa tribe, the largest in the region.
-Finns tended to have less knowledge about their new home country--and therefore also fewer prejudices about the people native to the land.
+Finns tended to have less knowledge about their new home country--and therefore also fewer prejudices about the people native to the land than immigrants from other European countries.

 In the Great Lakes region there are places called Oulu, Finland, Nisula and Toivola.